braidn/Knowledge-Repo/JSPromises.md

 * Async JS pattern that allows you to write less right leaning code.
 * Always in a state of resolved or rejected.
 * Control flow is used by chaining `then` and `catch` functions.
+* Map/Reduce functions are syncronous which means the promise's are unable to resolve until called.
+  * A good way to return a collection of them: `await Promise.all(arrayOfPromises)`

 ## Async/Await